He enters Jerusalem anyway.

 Prayer

-Father in Heaven, we confess: it might be easy for us to pass off Palm Sunday as a quaint historical commemoration, just a prelude to the “main event” of the Cross.
-But.
-In Christ, You have united Yourself to us— united Yourself to our estranged, and broken, death-bound, fallen condition.
-In Him, You have not simply promised reconciliation.
-In Him was the place where our reconciliation with You took place, where it all unfolds, where it actually happens.
-The life of Jesus wasn’t the passing of time just so He could get to the Cross.
-The entire Incarnation —all of His life— was atoning.
-Every step He took, every act of obedience, every encounter with our human need and suffering, every breath taken was part of uniting us with You.
-Our atonement didn’t start on Good Friday.
-It started in the womb of Mary; it moved through the Jordan River, into the wilderness, through all the table fellowship with sinners, right on into Jerusalem— the city of David, and the city of fallen humanity.
-And He is the One in whom Your divinity and our humanity are indivisibly now united— and He IS THE KING who enters, but not to conquer with power, but to be conquered in love for us.
-Only He can reconcile us with You, Father.
-And out of love for us—and You— He obediently enters Jerusalem.
-Unlike what it seems, this is not a happy moment of public acclaim.
-Given all that He knows that is about to unfold for Him, and to Him, and in Him, He enters anyway— deliberately into the epicenter of human rejection, deliberately into the epicenter of human religion, deliberately into the epicenter of human violence and power, deliberately into the heart of human brokenness, deliberately toward the Cross, the place where He will bear the full weight of the complete and utter estrangement of entire fallen humanity.
-He will bear the fullness of human alienation— all in His own body and in His own person.
-And Father, we are in Him, and He is in us.
-This is not something that we observe from the sidelines.
-We are drawn in; we are participating in His humanity —and He in ours— with all of our brokenness and illnesses and cancers and loneliness and joblessness and disillusionments and mental illnesses and anxieties and fears and pain and betrayals, and all of our own perpetration of sin and injustice and hatred.
+Father in Heaven, in Christ, Your divinity and our humanity have been forever indivisibly united.
+In Christ, You were united to our estranged, and broken, death-bound, fallen condition.
+In Him, You have not simply promised our reconciliation.
+In Him was the very place where our reconciliation happened— where it all unfolded.
+The life of Jesus was so much more than the passing of time before getting to the Cross.
+The entire Incarnation —all of His life— was Your atoning work.
+Every step He took, every act of obedience, every encounter with our human needs with our suffering, every breath He took was part of uniting us with You.
+Our atonement started in the womb of Mary.
+And You moved it through the Jordan River, into the wilderness, through all the table fellowship with sinners, right on into Jerusalem, where He was THE KING who entered, but not to conquer with power, but to be conquered in love for us.
+Only He could reconcile us with You, Father.
+And out of love for us—and you— He obediently entered Jerusalem.
+Given all that He knew would unfold for Him, and to Him, and in Him, He enters Jerusalem anyway— deliberately into the epicenter of human rejection, deliberately into the epicenter of human religion, deliberately into the epicenter of human violence and power, deliberately into the heart of human brokenness, deliberately toward the Cross, the place where He would bear the full weight of human alienation in His own body.
+None of this is something we only observe from the sidelines.
+We are drawn in.
+We are in Him, and He is in us.
+We are participating in His humanity —and He in ours— with all of our brokenness and illnesses and cancers and loneliness and joblessness and disillusionments and mental illnesses and anxieties and fears and pain and betrayals, and all of our own perpetration of sin and injustice and hatred.
 And even our joy and our celebrations, even our healings and our successes.
 All of our hopes and every dream.
 None of it is outside of His movement toward the Cross.
 He carried it all.
 He carried all of us.
 All of who we each are.
 It is all gathered up into the movement of His redeeming life and carried by Him in His own flesh as He walks.
-His journey is our journey.
 In a tragic sense, the crowd’s shouts of “Hosanna!” were shouts of “NO!” for the kind of king You were about to unveil.
 It was our rejection of Your way of being God.
 But Your “YES!” in Jesus Christ was deeper than our shouts of “NO!”
-The very fact that He enters Jerusalem is His “YES!” to Your way of atonement.
+The very fact that He entered Jerusalem was His “YES!” to Your way of atonement.
 Your decisive “YES!” spoken over a humanity that will soon be shouting, “Crucify Him!”
-He enters His city.
+He entered His city.
 He is the King to be enthroned— but the throne is a cross.
-His royal dignity, Father, consists in the fact that He is obedient to You— obedient unto death, even the death of the cross.
+His royal dignity, Father, consists only in the fact that He is obedient to You— obedient unto death, even the death of the cross.
 His royal glory is veiled, and yet in this veiling, He is truly King.
 He enters the City.
 He is the spotless Lamb representing us.
 We are not left behind.
 He assumes all of our humanity into Himself.
 He suffers for us, in us, and with us.
-We are taken into His offering, and He heals us from the inside out.
-In the name of Jesus, divine majesty in humility, the elected One bearing rejection to reconcile the rejecters, to reconcile and heal us, Amen.
+We are taken into His offering where He heals us from the inside out.
+In the name of Jesus, whose majesty was wrapped in humility, who is the elected One who bore rejection to reconcile the rejecters, to reconcile and heal us, Amen.

 This call to worship was given to the small assembly of Christians who gathered at Pathway Church, Beaverdam, Michigan, on Sunday, April 13, 2025.